KonradStanski/androidAutomate/README.md

 ### TODO
-- add "waitOnApp()" functionality to wait for the activity to have the appname in it []
+- [ ] add "waitOnApp()" functionality to wait for the activity to have the appname in it []
-- add touchscreen playback cababilities to x86 architecture emulator devides.
+- [ ] add touchscreen playback cababilities to x86 architecture emulator devides.
 This can be done by compiling the source to x86 32 bit elf executable and by adding a system architecture identification routine to the contructor of device classes.
-- add ability to click on specific id events []
+- [ ] add ability to click on specific id events []
-- record and replay input from all /dev/input/event# numbers and hardware devices [] $Might be impossible?$
+- [ ] record and replay input from all /dev/input/event# numbers and hardware devices [] $Might be impossible?$
-- add availability to go to sepcific tasks within an app []
+- [ ] add availability to go to sepcific tasks within an app []
-- create monkeyrunner class as a full wrapper around the random aspect of the monkey runner library in python []
+- [ ] create monkeyrunner class as a full wrapper around the random aspect of the monkey runner library in python []
-- add robust error catching and error messages []
+- [ ] add robust error catching and error messages []
-- add clicking x'th matching node to the tapNode() funciton []
+- [ ] add clicking x'th matching node to the tapNode() funciton []
+- [ ] add possibility or recording and going to certain key activities within an app
+- [ ] add avd manager class for launchning avd's

 ### DONE
-- update CLI to have "list clickable nodes of current activity" [X]
+- [X] update CLI to have "list clickable nodes of current activity"
-- convert cli to class based API [X]
+- [X] convert cli to class based API
-- add a monkey runner function for random touch input [X]
+- [X] add a monkey runner function for random touch input
-- automatic event<#> detection [X]
+- [X] automatic event<#> detection
-- convert openApp to open a fresh copy of the app every time [X]
+- [X] convert openApp to open a fresh copy of the app every time
-- proper object oriented class structure for API [X]
+- [X] proper object oriented class structure for API
-- add screen width dependent input events [X]
+- [X] add screen width dependent input events
-- make all cli inputs numbered [X]
+- [X] make all cli inputs numbered

 ### CHANGELOG